CG3-Media/alto/README.md

 - Configurable status sets with custom statuses and colors
 - Admin dashboard with status management and analytics
 - Full-text search across tickets and comments
-- Email notifications with beautiful HTML templates
-- Callback hooks for integration with Slack, analytics, and external APIs
+- Callback hooks for integration with email notifications, Slack, analytics, and external APIs

 ## Installation